sendgrid/docs/source/Integrate/Tutorials/WordPress/sendgrid_wordpress_plugin.md

 {% endcodeblock %}

 {% warning %}
-After you’ve run `wp_mail()`, you should remove the ‘text/html’ filter.
-If you forget to remove the 'text/html' filter the reset link will still be included in the email, but it will appear as the entire URL instead of hyperlinked text.
+After you’ve run wp_mail(), you must remove the ‘text/html’ filter in order to return to your initial settings.
 {% endwarning %}

 {% codeblock lang:php %}